JeffyCN/weston/doc/sphinx/toc/running-weston.rst

 order to do that we would need two
 `unit <https://man7.org/linux/man-pages/man5/systemd.unit.5.html>`_ files,
 a ``.service`` and a ``.socket`` one.
+The ``systemd-notify.so`` module needs to be enabled to notify systemd when Weston has finished its startup and is ready to accept client connections.

 On a Debian system, the systemd user units are under ``/etc/systemd/user/`` directory.